Visit Mallorca Estadi

 For coverage of the redevelopment of the RCD Mallorca stadium, see separate subpage

-The official ground-breaking ceremony took place on 5th May 2022 and the works are divided into four phases to be completed in mid-2024.
+The official ground-breaking ceremony took place on 5th May 2022.
+The work has been divided into four phases and is expected to be completed in early 2024.
 The first phase will take 3.5 months and cost €5.4 million.
 As part of this stage of the works, the lower level of the eastern stands will be rebuilt and a roof will be built over the eastern part of the stands, under which exactly 6656 seats will be situated.
 The second phase will involve the reconstruction of the stands behind the northern goal, the third will include redevelopment of the lower level of the western stand and the fourth will see remodeling of the section behind the southern goal.

 Advertisement